 The design gives the greenhouse the ability to collect the heat from the sunlight and trap it inside of the structure.

-The greenhouse converts the electromagnetic energy from sun into heat warming everything inside the structure which allows plants inside to grow even when the temperatures below freezing outside during the winter months.
+This allows plants inside to grow even when the temperatures below freezing outside during the winter months.

 - Brussel Sprouts